Pg Cert Applied Mental Health Practice

-This course ensures that candidates are trained and assessed to the highest of standards, through strong partnerships with a range of key stakeholders including AMHPs, AMHP trainees, Trust and Local Authority representatives and people with lived experience.
-Local Authorities are centrally involved in the course design, delivery and management in order to ensure that their responsibilities under legislation are addressed and the training course remains fit-for-purpose.
+This course ensures that candidates are trained and assessed to the highest of standards, through strong partnerships with a range of key stakeholders including AMHPs, AMHP trainees, Trust and Local Authority representatives and people with lived experience who are centrally involved in the course design, delivery and management.

 A professional qualification and full registration (with the respective regulatory body) as a social worker, mental health or learning disability nurse, occupational therapist or psychologist.

 Evidence of completing a relevant post-qualifying course at masters level (level 7).

 Post-qualifying practical experience working in either full or part-time capacity in a statutory mental health setting for two years or more.
 Candidates in connected areas such as Adult Social Care with relevant mental health experience can also be considered for the course.